TatoEb/adss-x100/README.md

 To detach from your screen session press the combination:  Ctrl+A D

-To reattach to the detached session enter the command:  sudo screen -r X100
+To reattach to the detached session use the command:  sudo screen -r X100

 To stop X100 press:  Ctrl+C.

-To start X100 again enter:  cd ~ && ./X100.sh
+To start X100 again:  cd ~ && ./X100.sh

 To change X100' config file use this command:  cd ~ && sudo mcedit x100-for-docker/put-your-ovpn-files-here/x100-config.txt